thedarkwriter/courseware-lms-content/_lmscontent/resources/anatomy_of_a_resource/content.md

 Resources define the **end state** of a server, not the steps required to achieve that state.
 You will write code that defines the desired end state (or final configuration) of a server, and Puppet will be responsible for applying the changes required to get it into and keeping it in that state.

+As you start to write and edit your own Puppet code, you want to be sure your syntax is correct so it can be understood by Puppet.
+Watch the following video about syntax.
+Pay particular attention to the rules regarding use of curly braces, quotes, and commas.

 <script src="https://fast.wistia.com/embed/medias/6te1c1owui.jsonp" async></script><script src="https://fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><div class="wistia_embed wistia_async_6te1c1owui seo=false videoFoam=true" style="height:100%;width:100%">&nbsp;</div></div></div>

 For this course, you will only explore the syntax at the resource level.
 But understanding how this all works together will help you in the future.
 In the rest of this course, you will work on a scenario that helps you apply this information.